italia/spid-cie-oidc-django/README.md

 # Usage

-Point you webbrowser to `http://localhost:8000/admin` to get management interface.
+Point your web browser to `http://localhost:8000/admin` to enter in the management interface.

 # Endpoints